 - Rel=”nofollow” links are useless

 Many businesses think that backlinks will bring them tons of website traffic.
 After all, when online users visit a page that links to another, a small percentage of them should land on our domain, right?
 In real life, marketers do not build backlinks to get extra traffic.
 It is not a sustainable option.
 There are many other ways to boost the number of online visitors.
-Backlinks help improve the website’s ranking & its page authority.
+Backlinks help improve the website’s ranking and its page authority.

 Non-related backlinks harm websites.
 They send a negative signal to search engines.
 In most cases, domains are better off with no backlink at all than irrelevant ones.

 Purchasing backlinks, relevant or not, is never okay.
 There is no acceptable reason for doing such a thing.
 Check the link schemes from Google to understand more.
-All backlinks must be natural & websites must earn them.
+All backlinks must be natural and websites must earn them.

 Public Link Networks (PLNs) or Private Blog Networks (PBNs) were also a hot trend back in the 2000s.
 Today, the community considers them as black hat practices, trying to cheat search engine algorithms.
-PLN & PBN owners get penalties.
+PLN and PBN owners get penalties.
 Backlink buyers are also responsible for this.
 Google can rank them lower, or even completely de-index their web pages from the search engines.

 As we mentioned earlier, DoFollow links pass some value, while NoFollow links are mostly ignored.
 The rules are not clear about the last ones.
 From experience, SEO marketers know that search engines still consider NoFollow links as “hints.”
 NoFollow backlinks may boost the brand if they come from a high authority domain.